 There are so many things you can miss out on for being judgmental.
 An amazing man, an amazing friendship-but what about an amazing body?
 What if, because of a social stigma, you’ve allowed your judgment to get in the way of an amazing fitness routine that could transform your life?

 I couldn’t help but roll my eyes when my friend went off on a tirade about how all the “yuppie women” in her fitness group wouldn’t be down to try pole fitness because of the whole “stripper stigma.”
+What’s wrong with strippers, anyway?
+Strippers Boone NC have some incredible physical fitness to do what they do.

 “Of course, I don’t think that!”
 She went on.
 Again, I rolled my eyes.
 She had called to ask if I knew anyone who owned a workout space and I quickly offered up my friend’s pole fitness studio.
 That’s when she bumbled into her explanation that it wouldn’t be quite appropriate for her group of women.